reunono/TopDownEngineExtensions/README.md

 * **AdvancedCharacterGridMovement**, _by [JCPhlux](https://github.com/jcphlux)_ : Inhanced version of CharacterGridMovement that allows for more control over the movement of the character.
 Single script that works for both 2D and 3D.
     Options include:
     * Diaginal Movement: When true allows for diaginal movement.
-    * Ignore Cardinal Obstacles: When true allows for diaginal movement even if blocked by Cardnial Direction Obsticles.
+    * Ignore Cardinal obstacles: When true allows for diaginal movement even if blocked by Cardinal Direction Obstacles.
     [!WARNING]
-    Ignore Cardinal Obstacles is still a WIP for 3D movement but works for 2D movement.
+    Ignore Cardinal obstacles is still a WIP for 3D movement but works for 2D movement.
-    * Ignore Cardinal Obstacle Movement State: Configurable movement state to set the movement state to when moving through a cardinal direction obstacle. *ex. set to "Jumping" to set the state to "Jumping" when moving through a cardinal direction obstacle.*
+    * Ignore Cardinal obstacle Movement State: Configurable movement state to set the movement state to when moving through a cardinal direction obstacle. *ex. set to "Jumping" to set the state to "Jumping" when moving through a cardinal direction obstacle.*

     Report a bug or request a feature [here](https://github.com/jcphlux/TopDownEngineExtensions/issues)